DJI Mini 4 Pro vs DJI Air 3 — Which Drone Is Actually Worth It

 • You fly recreationally and want to skip FAA registration requirements

-• Budget matters and you’d rather spend $759 than $1,099
+• Budget matters and $759 is meaningfully different from $1,099

 • You fly internationally and want to minimize regulatory paperwork across different countries